ribird/Calculator/README.md

 # Calculator
-A simple calculator for doing basic arithmetic.
+A simple calculator for doing basic arithmetic that was made using Python 3 and the tkinter library.